 Take advantage of weekly specials by reviewing a restaurant’s menu online ahead of time and zeroing in on the days that offer deals on your favorite dishes (think Prime Rib), half-off bottles of wine or two-for-ones.
 Have a seriously strict budget?
 Even if deals aren’t available, familiarizing yourself with the menu and prices will help narrow down the choices that fit your finances.
-These are the 10 money-saving tips you should definitely ignore.

 If your schedule is flexible and you don’t mind eating dinner before 6 p.m., take advantage of early bird specials or plan to dine during happy hour.
 Restaurants often offer appetizer specials (free wings, anybody?) and drink deals that can save you big bucks.
 You may need to eat in the bar area to get happy hour specials, but if you’re out with a group of friends, does it matter?